Commando53/Anomoly.KitsPlus/README.md

 Kit

 -   Name: The name of the kit
--   XP: The amount of XP to give the player
+-   Balance: The amount of Balance the kit would cost
 -   Vehicle: The vehicle to give the player
 -   Cooldown: The cooldown of the kit in seconds
 -   MaxUsage: The max amount of uses for the kit